hanlun0804/habit-hero/README.md

 The Habit Hero app is not intended for use by children under the age of 13.
 We do not collect personal information from children under 13.

 ### Changes to the Privacy Policy
-The Habit App's Privacy Policy may be updated from time to time.
+The Habit Hero app's Privacy Policy may be updated from time to time.
 Any changes to the policy will be reflected within the app and users will be notified accordingly.

 ### Contact Information
-If you have any questions or concerns about this Privacy Policy or the Habit App, please contact us at hanlun0804@outlook.com.
+If you have any questions or concerns about this Privacy Policy or the Habit Hero app, please contact us at hanlun0804@outlook.com.

 ## Technologies used and developer's experience
 This app is coded in Kotlin.
 It is the first Android app the developer has made, and gave a good introduction to Kotlin, designing an app and working with databases.
 The code is commented to explain what the developer used the different code for.